-Running the Heightened Awareness Scan into his ocular HUD, he marked all of the hostile folk he could see.
-Exen continued to run the program to pick up anything new in his field of view, while he crouches and runs up the side of court’s wall behind the hedges, leaping over without a sound.
+Running the H.A.S.
+(Heightened Awareness Scan) into his ocular HUD (Heads Up Display), Exen marks all of the hostile folk he can see.
+Continuing to run the program to pick up anything new in his field of view, he crouches and runs up the side court’s wall just behind the hedges, leaping over without a sound.
 Got that parkour.

-Exen, expecting reinforcements from inside or a patrol to run through any second, quickly climbs into a large basket full of towels on the poolside.
+Exen, expecting reinforcements patrols from inside any second, quickly climbs into a large basket full of towels on the poolside.
+The sun beams off the rippling blue, so much calmer than its surroundings.
 Closing the top and crouching, he waits like a trap door spider for approaching and panicked prey.
-Through one of the holes in his basket, he shoots an electrified ray into the massive pool just before him, thinking.
+Through one of the holes in his basket, he shoots an electrified ray into the massive pool.
 Hope that was enough juice.
-Two men coming running by, he lets them pass, thinking it okay to burn one of his tripwires.
+Two men come running by, he lets them pass, thinking it okay to burn one of his tripwires.
 The next two men follow right behind and he springs his trap right as his lasers burn the blood of the former two.

 Reformatting his HUD for the internal schematic, Exen starts to count.
 There were still too many left.
 More tricks!
 He looks inside.
 The side entrance leads to the garage, which was about the size of a house in of itself.
 Crouching in awe, Exen looks at the inventory before him.
-There are 3 McLaren’s – red, yellow, blue, a Lambo, Lotus, Tesla, 2 old Mustangs, and a Jag.
+There are three McLaren’s – red, yellow, blue.
+Lambo, Lotus, Tesla, a pair of old Mustangs, and a Jag.
+All kinds of colors, designs.
+Some of them banged or dusty.
 But there were also spots missing.
-Somebody shouts at him from his side.
+Even more!
+Fuckin’ rich guys…

 “Naaaaaaaants INGONYAMA bagithi BA-BA!”